 Assault charges at every level–misdemeanor or felony–are categorized as violent charges and must be taken seriously since they result in vigorous prosecutions.
 Depending on the result of your case, even a misdemeanor assault charge may appear on a background check or disqualify you from a job.

-Assault charges can be pressed over a broad range of activity.
-If you feel that you have been falsely represented or wrongfully accused by charges brought against you, seek out a lawyer who can proactively work to minimize charges or gain dismissal.
-Justin Sparks is well versed with assault criminal defense cases, and can help you look through the details of case to find your most viable defense.
+If you feel that you have been falsely represented or wrongfully accused, seek out a proactive lawyer who can help you minimize charges or gain dismissal.
+Justin Sparks is well versed with assault criminal defense cases and can help you find your most viable defense.

 Call Fort Worth Assault Attorney Justin Sparks